 AI assistants and answer engines increasingly summarize results.
 For context on how discovery is changing, read AI search disruption: how agile brands are outshining global giants.
 Optimize for this by structuring content with clear questions and answers, concise definitions, step lists, and stats.
 Use schema, write crisp abstracts, include source like claims, and create canonical guides that an AI would want to quote.
 Prioritize helpfulness and clarity over keyword stuffing.

-Content marketing and the content supply chain
+Content marketing and content velocity

 B2B digital marketing channels